fuglaro/remoteVCC/README.md

 ## Communication Security

-**TODO**
-Note this is still in development and would then need full regression tests and a security audit before it could be considered secure in any way.
+**Note that this is still in development and would then need full regression tests and a security audit before it could be considered secure in any way.
+Imagine one person implemented this when at home feeling really unwell.
+Also note the need for a security audit of the whole dependency chain.**

-### Direct Mode

-This connection mode relies on the ablity of the client and the server to securely echange a shared key separately to this protocol.
-This avoids the need for registering digital certificates for TLS or having an OAuth2 service.

-Please note that, while this connection mode is intended for use within a trusted network that is behind a firewall, we should still strive to make this connection mode as secure as possible.
-The Web Mode is recommended for situations that require security.
+Communication between the client and server is first established through the router service.
+This relies on WSS connections and therefore has a need for digital certificates.
+When the router is running in Web Mode and isn't just using its own host as the server, this should be via a certificate authority.
+When running Direct Mode, and you have control of both your client and your server, or you are inside a trusted network, you can have the router create your own self-signed certificate (SHA256 signed, 2048 bit RSA cert, valid for a year).

 Communication is established as follows:
-* Stetch the connection key or password (which must have already been securely shared with the router) using PBKDF2 creating a secret key for encryption via AES-GCM-256.
-The number of PBKDF2 iterations (default 100000) and the salt (32 bits) is retrieved from the router in plaintext.
-The router similarly generates a matching secret key and securely holds onto this instead of the connection key or password.
-* Retrieve the Next Valid Authentication Key (96 bits) from the router in plaintext.
-This is reset by the server on each valid authentication so as to avoid replay attacks that could establish WebSocket connections and force the router to consume memory.
-* Create an authentication token by encrypting the Next Valid Authentication Key via AES-GCM-256, using the secret key and a random initialisation vector(96 bits), and concatenating the result with the initialisation vector in plaintext.
+* In Web Mode, the router is set up with a digital certificate registered with a certificate authority.
+In Direct Mode, inside a secure environment, the router can alternatively be set up with a self signed certificate.
+* Connections to the router are made via HTTPS and WSS.
+Connections without TLS are denied by the router.
+* A JSON Web Token (created with HMAC-SHA512 using a 2048 bit random key) is obtained.
+Web Mode requires an OAuth2 service for authentication, before returning a short lived JWT, while Direct Mode outputs to the console a permanent JWT for manual collection at launch.
-* Authenticate WebSocket connection establishment (before the connection upgrade) by sending the authentication token in the WebSocket request URL.
+* A new WSS WebSocket connection is authenticated as it is establised (before the connection upgrade) by sending the JSON Web Token as the access_token.
-* All communication in either direction over the established WebSocket connection is encrypted via AES-GCM-256 using the secret key and an initialisation vector that is randomly recreated for each message.
-Each initialisation vector is sent in plaintext along with the encrypted message.
-This WebSocket connection is used to establish a single WebRTC connection.
+* This WSS connection is used to establish a single WebRTC connection between server and client.
 * All further communication occurs over WebRTC connections and it's inbuilt security.

-### Web Mode

-This connection mode relies on registering digital certificates for TLS to the router and an OAuth2 service.

-Communication is established as follows:
-* Connect to the router via HTTPS and WSS.
-* Authenticate WebSocket connection establishment (before the connection upgrade) via OAuth2 by sending tokens in the WSS request URL.
-* Communicate with the router over WSS to establish a single WebRTC connection.
-* All further communication occurs over WebRTC connections and it's inbuilt security.
+ 1. **todo** figure out the best way for host servers to connect to WebMode Routers to serve their data; authentication is still needed here.
+ 1. **todo** design and implement WebMode.

 ## Goals